Federal Trade Commission.

 The Commission will hold a public workshop-conference to discuss the issues raised by this NPR.
 Moreover, if comments in response to this NPR request hearings with cross-examination and rebuttal submissions, as specified in section 18(c) of the Federal Trade Commission Act, 15 U.S.C.
 57a(c), the Commission will also hold such hearings.
 After the public workshop, the Commission will publish a notice in the Federal Register stating whether hearings will be held in this matter, and, if so, the time and place of hearings and instructions for those desiring to present testimony or engage in cross-examination of witnesses.

 There were no requests for hearings in the 38 comments received in response to the NPR.
 Therefore, the Commission did not hold public hearings in this matter.
 The public workshop-conference (hereinafter “workshop”) took place on January 29, 1999 at the Commission's Headquarters Building at 600 Pennsylvania Avenue, NW, Washington, DC.
 There were 28 participants in the workshop, representing 20 different interests.
 There also were approximately 30 observers, some of whom, upon request, contributed to the discussion.
-At the workshop, an announcement was made that post-workshop comments would be accepted until March 1, 1999, and 40 such comments were submitted.
+At the workshop, an announcement was made that post-workshop comments would be accepted Start Printed Page 47263until March 1, 1999, and 40 such comments were submitted.

 II.
-Commission Determination Back to Top
+Commission Determination

 A. The Reasonable Basis Requirement of the Rule